Signed in as:

 The Murder Accountability Project estimates that 50% of homicides of Native Americans in Utah are NOT properly/accurately reported.

-Natural resource extraction activities could increase the chances of Native American women, girls, and LGBTQ+ to be trafficked, murdered, or go missing.
+Natural resource extraction activities could increase the chances of Native American females being trafficked, murdered, or going missing.
 A recent (2020) study in the Navajo Nation found a strong connection between fracking and sex trafficking.

-Anecdotal evidence points to a larger phenomenon in Utah that current data is not able to illustrate.
+Anecdotal evidence points to a larger phenomenon in Utah that current data cannot illustrate.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.